rest-for-physics/framework/doc/Chapters/3-getting-started.md

 `<addPixel id="0" origin="(3,3.75)" size="(20,20)" rotation="45" />`

 REST works together with system environmental variable.
-By switching true or false for the "overwrite" attribute, a variable definition will use the text defined vale or the system environmental variable.
-By marking the keyword with `$ENV{}` REST will search for system environmental variable to replace it.
+The `${}` marked variable reference will also be replaced by system env, if the variable definition section is not found.
+If we add an `overwrite="false"` attribute to the variable definition section, then the system env will be used first if exist.
+By marking the variable reference with `$ENV{}`, REST will search only the system env to replace it.

 #### include definition